 The theme for this year's exhibition, The Energy of Sogetsu, will present an opportunity for members of the Sogetsu Ikebana Queensland Inc. to display the unique and distinctly different style ikebana presents in contrast to Western floral artistry.

-You'll get to see how ikebana, the exquisite art of Japanese flower arranging, is much more than arranging flowers in a container.
-True ikebana is about creative statements of originality through expression by applying distinct rules of construction while using living plant materials.
-Any plant material may be used as well as flowers.
+You'll see how ikebana, is much more than arranging flowers in a container.
+True ikebana creates statements of originality through expression by applying distinct rules of construction using inert and living plant materials.
+Any plant material may be used.
 For example, withered leaves, seed pods, branches, etc. are valued as highly as flowers in full bloom.

-To gain first-hand knowledge on how these works of art are created, and to understand exactly what you are looking at, there will be free ikebana demonstrations daily at 10.30 am.
+To gain first-hand knowledge on how these works of art are created, there will be free ikebana demonstrations daily at 10.30 am.

-To find out more about this fabulous ikebana Exhibition at the Mt Coot-tha Botanic Gardens Auditorium contact Sue on 3870 4930.
-For more general information on Sogetsu Ikebana Queensland Inc., look up the web page here, or make contact through the website contact page here, or check out the organisation's Facebook page here.
+To find out more about this remarkable ikebana exhibition at the Mt Coot-tha Botanic Gardens Auditorium and for more general information on Sogetsu Ikebana Queensland Inc., look up the web page here, or make contact through the web site contact page here, or check out the organisation's Facebook and Instagram pages.